Seneca-ICTOER/OSL745/docs/Labs/lab3.md

         addresses: [192.168.100.1]
 ```

-1. Issue the following command to apply your configuration. **Note:** You should receive an error.
+1. Issue the following command to apply your configuration. **Note:** You should receive an error about the file permissions for **/etc/netplan/99_config.yaml**.

 ```bash
 sudo netplan apply